uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-command-line.md

 Note: Unlike SFTP, login and authentication are requested for each use of the command.

-The following example copies a file from a local computer to an HPC directory:
+The following example copies a file from a local computer to a CARC directory:

 ```
 rsync -av --progress myplot1.jpg ttrojan@hpc-transfer.usc.edu:/scratch/ttrojan/